michavol/gnn_fusion/euler/setup_instructions.md

 # EULER SETUP
-You may want to consider using the new JupyterHub (https://scicomp.ethz.ch/wiki/JupyterHub)
+You may want to consider using the new JupyterHub (https://scicomp.ethz.ch/wiki/JupyterHub).
+I can recommend running JupyterLab (there are multiple options).

 Go to: https://jupyter.euler.hpc.ethz.ch to start a session